Table of Contents

 Only around 16 or 17 years old when the athlete is ready to specialize based on their performance.
-Utilizing schools or universities as venues.
+They are utilizing schools or universities as venues.
 And the sports coordinator of the university has no word on the training programs.
 But maintains close contact as the earlier responsibility is given to the coach, who is liable during the training period.

 During the 2017 German University Athletics Championships in Kassel, Germany.
 It is the primary basis of student-athletes for delegation in the upcoming Universiade or World University Games.
 They must hit certain standards raised by the German Sports University Federation.
 Which is the lone governing body for University Sports in the said country?

 In every event, there is a chance for athletes to bond and know each other during the 2016 European Athletics Championships.
 The last days of the competition are for the Young Leaders Congress, where all delegates, including volunteers, must attend.

-Here, they decide the next host city of the championships and offer information exchange and volunteerism venues.
+Here, they decide on the next host city of the championships and offer information exchange and volunteerism venues.
 Athletes, officials, and volunteers work hand in hand.
 And in my personal experience, Mr Thorsten Hütsch, director of the Allgemeiner Deutscher Hochschulsportverband (adh) (German University Athletics Federation went the extra mile by personally hosting a visitor like me in their house and joining their travel to the venue.
 I saw as well that top-ranked officials are truly hands-on in different tasks.
-And not just sitting at the comforts of their office.
+And they are not just sitting in the comforts of their office.